System Design Space

 The chapter shows how indicators, service targets, and error budgets connect product expectations with operations: teams use them to read burn rate, pause releases, and decide when fixing the system matters more than shipping the next feature.

-In interviews, this material is especially useful because it lets you discuss measurement discipline, acceptable risk, and release governance instead of falling back to the vague idea that a system should simply be stable.
+In interviews, this material is especially useful because it lets you discuss measurement discipline, acceptable risk, and release policy instead of falling back to the vague idea that a system should simply be stable.

 Practical value of this chapter